Reviewed by

 Note: Registration must be applied for within 1 month from the date you begin exporting scheduled products.

-Documentation and Other Required Details for APEDA Registration
+Documentation and Other Required Details for APEDA Registration in India

 To successfully apply for APEDA registration, you will need to prepare a specific set of documents.
 Having everything ready beforehand makes the process much smoother.